-Right to rent - Under the Immigration Act we have to check that all occupants of any new tenancy we let have the legal right to rent a home in the UK.
+Right to rent - Under the Immigration Act and the EU Settlement Scheme, we are required to check that all occupants of any new tenancy we let have the legal right to rent a home in the UK.
 We will do this when we assess applications.
-We will need to see original documents for each member of the household over the age of 18 and depending on the immigration status we may need to retain copies of these.
+We will need to see supporting evidence from each member of the household over the age of 18 and we may need to retain copies of these.
+We are unable to grant tenancies to applicants who do not have the right to remain in the UK.

 Local Lettings Plan - Is a time limited plan for the allocation and letting of homes within a specific Neighbourhood.
 A local lettings plan allows us to be more flexible in allocating homes to meet specific local issues.
 We include additional criteria which are considered when allocating homes, for example, we may under-occupy property, where there are concerns about density levels to achieve a balanced community or include criteria that aim to reduce the likelihood of anti-social behaviour.

-Where we agree local lettings plans we will do this in consultation with our partners and publish details of the additional criteria when we advertise a vacant home.
+Where we agree local lettings plans, we will do this in consultation with partners and publish details of the additional criteria when we advertise a vacant home.
 In addition, for individual homes we may adopt a 'sensitive lettings' approach which exclude some customers from being considered.
 We will do this to manage specific issues, such as lifestyle clashes or where a property has become vacant following a period of serious nuisance or anti-social behaviour.